55°F

 Five people were treated in the hospital and released, while some 20 to 30 people suffered light injuries, police said.
 At least 62 suspects were arrested, with 10 still in custody, the city’s public prosecutor, René de Beukelaer, told reporters at a news conference Friday.

-Maccabi’s CEO, Ben Mansford, spoke to press at Israel’s international airport as some fans returned.
+Maccabi’s CEO, Ben Mansford, spoke to reporters at Israel’s international airport as some fans returned.
 “Lots of people went to watch a football game … to support Israel, to support the star of David,” he said.
 For them to be attacked, “that’s very sad times for us all given the last year we’ve had.”

+Tensions had been brewing in Amsterdam for days ahead of the match.
 A Palestinian flag was torn down from a building in Amsterdam on Wednesday, Dutch broadcaster NOS reported, and authorities banned a pro-Palestinian demonstration near the stadium.

 Ahead of the game, large crowds of supporters of the Israeli team could be seen on video chanting anti-Arab slogans as they headed to the stadium, escorted by police.